Research Assistantship Program

 The purpose of the Ag Research Graduate Diversity Research Assistantship Program is to assist faculty members and departments in the Colleges of Agriculture, Health and Human Sciences, and Veterinary Medicine at Purdue University to attract and support promising graduate students from groups that are underrepresented in higher education careers including women, domestic minorities, students with disabilities, African Americans, Hispanics, Native Americans, Alaskan Natives, Pacific Islanders and other individuals with backgrounds that contribute significantly to the diversity and quality of the educational experience for all students.

 We believe that a diverse community of researchers is needed to foster the creativity and spectrum of novel ideas needed to promote research that provides solutions to the current and future challenges facing our nation and world.
 The goal of this assistantship program is to facilitate the entry, persistence and success of underrepresented groups in graduate programs and to ensure their full development as professionals through a combination of financial support and mentoring by engaged faculty.

 2017 Ag Research Diversity Research Assistantship Cover Sheet.pdf

 - Must be a graduate of an accredited U.S. high school

 - Admission as a degree seeking student to a graduate program in either the College of Agriculture, Health and Human Sciences, or Veterinary Medicine.

 - Students do not apply directly for the Graduate Diversity Research Assistantship Program.
-Graduate programs and individual faculty within the Colleges of Agriculture, Health and Human Sciences, and Veterinary Medicine will submit students for consideration to the ARP assistantship selection process.
+Graduate programs and individual faculty within the Colleges of Agriculture, Health and Human Sciences, and Veterinary Medicine will submit students for consideration to the Ag Research assistantship selection process.